massgov/openmass/docs/ai-editorial-vector-prototype.md

 - Drupal stays the source of truth.
 The indexed text is derived from Drupal rendering, not from a reconstructed copy of the content model.
 - The `ai_index` view mode avoids manually walking nested Paragraph entities and avoids rebuilding pages through JSON:API.
 - Indexing is incremental.
 Changed published nodes in tracked organizations are queued for reprocessing.
-- The proof of concept is intentionally bounded to Department of Unemployment Assistance content so local testing does not require indexing all Mass.gov pages.
+- The proof of concept can be bounded to Department of Unemployment Assistance content for small local tests, or rebuilt across all published organization pages with one Drush command.
 - pgvector is used locally because the same general model can move to AWS Aurora PostgreSQL with pgvector later.
 - Ollama is used for local embeddings so developers do not need cloud AI credentials just to populate the vector database.